-This is Jodi Geddes, co-founder of Circle In’s, personal story.
-She is one of the thousands of mothers who has lost a baby in the first trimester.
-Actually, hers was at 14 weeks, but the number of weeks is insignificant.
-The grief and pain is still the same.
+I am one of the millions of parents who lose a baby each year to miscarriage.
+My miscarriage happened at 14 weeks, but the number of weeks is insignificant.
+The grief and pain are still the same.

-My husband and I met later in life and were engaged after a year, then married the year after.
+My husband and I met later in life, engaged after a year, and married the year following.
 Three days before our wedding, I found out I was pregnant.
-Actually, it was my last day of work before the wedding and I remember freaking out because my team threw me a farewell brunch and all I could see and smell was cheese.
-I didn’t know if I was meant to eat soft cheese.
-Everything was new to me and it had happened so quickly that I wasn’t prepared.
+Actually, it was my last day of work before the wedding and I remember freaking out because my team threw me a farewell brunch, and all I could see and smell was cheese.
+I didn’t know if it was safe to eat soft cheese.
+Everything was new to me, and it had happened so quickly that I wasn’t prepared.

-Our wedding photos show us touching my belly with our faces lit up.
-We were beside ourselves and so excited.
+Our wedding photos show us touching my belly with our faces beaming.
+We were beside ourselves with excitement.
 The honeymoon followed, then the countdown to the 12-week mark.
-At work, I’d seen countless women celebrate the joyous 12-week scan with an announcement to the team.
+At work, I’d seen countless parents celebrate the joyous 12-week scan with an announcement to the team.
 I couldn’t wait for it to be my turn.
-Again, I was naïve and never ever thought something would take away that big moment.
+I never imagined something would take away that big moment.

-As a Virgo, I’m very organised and like to have everything in place.
-The day before my 12-week scan, I booked a team meeting for a few hours after my scan.
+As a Virgo, I’m a very organised person and like to have everything in place.
+The day before my 12-week scan, I booked a team meeting to take place a few hours after my scan.
 I couldn’t wait to break the news.
 I had it all planned.

 The thing is, on the day of the scan, I didn’t go back to work.

-I still can’t bear to share the details, but we had an horrific experience and were told that our baby would not likely survive the next few weeks.
+To this day, it’s still hard to share the details, but I’ll give it a go.
+We had a horrific experience and were told that our baby would not likely survive the next few weeks.
 I was in shock.
-I didn’t understand how this could happen as everyone I knew always had such life-affirming scans and came back into the office smiling from ear to ear.
+I didn’t understand how this could happen – everyone I knew always had such life-affirming scans and came back into the office smiling from ear to ear… Not us.

 - Don’t ever assume it won’t happen to you.

-- You need to share your news with close friends, as early as you can.
-If something does happen, you’ll need them there for support.
+- There’ is no need to struggle in silence simply because it’s the social norm.
+I wished I had shared my baby news with close friends earlier, and recommend sharing with a trusted loved one as early as you can.
+Therefore, if something does happen, they’ll be there to support you.
 I needed my friends more than ever before.

 - Life will go on.
-It will be hard but slowly life will return and your next pregnant journey will begin.
+It will be hard, you won’t forget, but slowly the life you knew before will return and you may even have a chance at another pregnancy journey.

 - Speak to a counsellor.
 There were times when I would get angry at my family and tell them, “I am fine.”
 But I wasn’t.
 I ended up seeing a counsellor and it saved me.

-- Take time off from work.
-Your manager will understand—speak to them about what leave you can access.
+- Take time off from work to process your emotions and focus on your well-being.
+Your manager will understand.
+Speak to them about what leave you can access.
 Don’t rush the return and when you do, ease yourself back.

-- Think about what you will say to people who ask if you are okay.
-Prepare your response with your partner and keep it short.
+- Think about what you’ll say to people who ask if you’re OK.
+Keep it short.
+Prepare your response with your partner and practice.

-- It takes months to recover.
+- It can take months to recover physically.
 Your body was pregnant and is filled with hormones.
-Your boobs were bigger and everything has moved.
-It takes a while to return to normal so be kind to yourself.
+It takes a while to feel like yourself again, so be kind to yourself.

 - Don’t forget your partner is grieving too.
-Sometimes I was the one always crying, but it didn’t mean my husband wasn’t hurting too.
+I was the one always crying, but it didn’t mean I was the only one hurting.

 - Find something else to focus on.
 For us, it was a decision to buy a new house and move.
-It was a great distraction and allowed my husband and I to spend our time dreaming and thinking about a new future.
+It was a great distraction and allowed my husband and I to spend our time dreaming and thinking about our future.